Edward Jenner VS the Apocalypse; the first vaccination.

 Jenner inoculated Phipps in both arms that day; using pus from sores cultivated from cows.
 Phipps developed a fever and some turmoil, but no full-blown infection.
 Later, he injected Phipps with smallpox, the conventional method of immunization at that time.
 No infection ensued.
 The boy was later tested with other infectious materials and again showed no sign of the life-threatening disease.

 “Jenner’s unique contribution was not that he inoculated a few persons with cowpox, but that he then proved that they were immune to smallpox.
 Moreover, he demonstrated that the protective cowpox pus could be effectively inoculated from person to person, not just directly from cattle.”

 Jenner continued his experimentations on 23 additional subjects.

 Ultimately, vaccination was accepted, and in 1840.
 Since that day, the British government banned variolation and administered shots using cowpox free of charge.

-Jenner was observed in a state of apoplexy on 25 January 1823, with his right side paralyzed.
-He never healed and finally died of an apparent stroke on 26 January 1823, aged 73.
+In a state of near-death on 25 January 1823, Jenner was observed with his right side paralyzed.
+He never healed and finally died of stroke on 26 January 1823, aged 73.

 Jenner’s vaccine set the groundwork for modern discoveries in immunology.